It’s difficult to explain what it’s like to have a child with ADD to someone who has never experienced it first hand.

 Hang on just a sec – BRB.

 To be honest, the idea that what was going on had something to do with ADD was not immediately obvious.
 It wasn’t until her first grade teacher used the word ‘attention’ that a light bulb went off and I began to read up on ADD.
-Until then I had associated it with squirmy little boys that act like they’ve spent all night snorting Fun Dip.
-The fact that it presents differently in girls was news to me, but it was like the books I read were written exclusively about her.
+Until then I had associated it with squirmy little boys who can’t sit still.
+The fact that it often presents differently in girls (and boys, as well) was news to me, but it was like the books I read were written exclusively about her.
 The daydreaming.
 The struggles with math and spelling.
 The difficulty with picking up on social cues from her friends and acting overly silly.
 The Tony-worthy pretend play.
 The imagination that writers would kill for.

 In a perfect world, my daughter would spend all day in what we’ve come to affectionately call “Ellie Land”.
 Daydreaming about fairies and flavors of ice cream and god knows what else.
 But we had to be realistic, and the reality is that she’s gonna need to get the hell out of our house someday and that will require a basic understanding of math.